lorforlinux/docs.beagleboard.io/accessories/adaptors.rst

 HDMI Adapters
 ==============

-The following adapters were tested and have been verified to work with the Beagle Bone Black.
+The following adapters were tested and have been verified to work with the BeagleBone Black.
 HDMI Type A to VGA M/F with 3.5mm Stereo Adapter

 .. image:: images/Capture.png